Yiffer-xyz/yiffer.xyz-v3/README.md

 When wrapping errors and adding messages, they'll appear in the final log in the format `outer message >> inner message >> (db message if the original error was a db one)` - with 0-any levels of inner messages.
 This makes tracing errors very pleasant.

+### Error boundaries, catching, logging
+There are no easy solutions for catching server logs in Cloudflare Pages.
+Therefore, we try to secure all routes by enforcing the return of error objects in all paths.
+These errors are processed in `utils/request-helpers.ts`.
+Here, they're shipped off to an error logging service - currently the multi-purpose images server.
+The sending of the error over there is awaited, because otherwise the edge instance shuts down before properly sending it.
+Additionally, we throw a limited version of the error to be caught by the error boundary in `app/utils/error.tsx`.

+We have one root error boundary in `root.tsx`.
+This is a last resort, as it will not have theming/session data.
+Ideally, put the same error boundary in all top level routes.
+The line `export { YifferErrorBoundary as ErrorBoundary } from '~/utils/error';` does exactly this.

 ### Returning errors: No return value

 Api routes that only _do_ something but don't return anything useful, should return `Promise<ApiError | undefined>`.